mjgoldenboy135/profinder/README.md

 ## Deployment with Firebase App Hosting

 This application is configured for easy deployment with **Firebase App Hosting**.
-When you push to your `master` branch, App Hosting automatically builds and deploys your app based on the `apphosting.yaml` file.
+When you push to your `master` branch, App Hosting automatically builds and deploys your app based on the `apphosting.yaml` file..

 ### Deployment Troubleshooting & Required Steps